kas-kad/markdownPreview/README.md

 	}
 	```

-### AppDelegate inheritance way
-Perform code modification to the app delegate in order to receive push notifications:
+### App Delegate Inheritance

-1. Import the library:
+1. Import the library, into your `AppDelegate` declaration file:

 	```swift
 	// Swift